zation/relient/README.md

 # Relient

 Relient is an util set working closely with [Relient-CLI](https://github.com/zation/relient-cli).
-It will be useful if your project is built on React, Redux, Redux-Form and of course Relient-CLI.
+It will be useful if your project is built on React, Redux and of course Relient-CLI.

 ## Install